SEO Progress Tracking: A Comprehensive Guide

 With these tools, you can get valuable data on how your website is performing in Google and discover how visitors behave on your website.

-While these tools offer many benefits, you should also be aware of their limitations.
+While these services offer many benefits, you should also be aware of their limitations.
 Most people who use them regularly mention the following:

 For a more comprehensive view of your SEO performance, it’s best to use these tools in conjunction with more advanced SEO solutions like SE Ranking.
 This approach gives you a comprehensive understanding of your website performance and optimization opportunities all in one place, without the need to switch between dozens of tabs.